phetdam/kenkyusha_proj/doc/data_descs.md

 ## nursery

-Data set derived from a hierarchical decision model used for ranking nursery school applications.
+Data set derived from a hierarchical decision model used for ranking nursery school applications in the 1980s when there was excessive nursery school enrollment in Ljubljana, Slovenia.
 12960 data points, 8 features, and 5 target classes.
 However, after binarizing the features, which were all categorical, the number of features increased to a total of 27 one-hot features.
-OpenML linke [here](https://www.openml.org/d/26).
+OpenML link [here](https://www.openml.org/d/26).

 ## optdigits